Checkmarx/ast-cli/README.md

 These values can be stored in CLI configurations:

-- cx_token: the token to authenticate with (see Authentication documentation).
+- cx_apikey: the apikey to authenticate with (see Authentication documentation).
 - cx_base-uri: the URL of the AST server.
 - cx_http_proxy: optional proxy server to use (see Proxy Support documentation).
 - cx_ast_access_key_id: the client ID used for authentication (see Authentication documentation).